ancoron/pg-uuid-v1/README.md

 to the byte values of the UUID but to the 60-bit parsed UUID timestamp.
 This has lead to a speed-up of factor 6-7 for internal B-Tree comparison logic.

-Another good side effect is that the UUID values can now benefit from the PostgreSQL B-Tree "fastpath", which optimizes for ever-inceasing index values by basically caching the right-most index page.
+Another nice side effect is that the UUID values can now benefit from the PostgreSQL B-Tree "fastpath", which optimizes for ever-inceasing index values by basically caching the right-most index page.
 This means that most of the time, an INSERT into an indexed talbe column will not need to search for the